 To receive the CCB monthly payment, you must meet the following eligibility criteria:

-To meet primary caregiver status, you must be the parent who provides the majority of care to your child.
+To be considered a primary caregiver, you must be the parent who provides the majority of care to your child.
 To determine if you meet primary caregiver status, consider the following questions:

 - Do you supervise your child's daily activities and needs?